 If you feel doubtful about leaving out a lot of your history because it isn’t relevant, then this part is for you.

 Soft skills (intra- and interpersonal skills) are some of the most important skills we can develop and employers are really focussed on them at the moment.
 Every single job uses them in some way and, unlike hard skills, soft skills can follow you across jobs and industries throughout your career.
-In fact, they’re often called transferrable skills because they’re just that.
+In fact, they’re often called transferable skills because they’re just that.
 Because they are so important, it’s essential when you tailor your resume that you emphasise your soft skills.

 Soft skills also allow you to address parts of your resume that don’t necessarily fit the job.
 If you have extensive experience stocking shelves, for example, but now want to work as a Salesperson then you might have some trouble explaining how moving boxes relates to selling products to customers.
-However, if you can show the employer that you have well developed team-player and communication soft skills that you developed while stacking shelves, you appear as a much better prepared candidate.
+However, if you can show the employer that you have well-developed team-player and communication soft skills that you developed while stacking shelves, you appear as a much better-prepared candidate.

 7. Don’t Forget to Tailor Your Cover Letter